Rules For Email

 6. Express gratitude.

-“My least favorite emails made demands instead of expressing appreciation.”
+- “My least favorite emails made demands instead of expressing appreciation.”

-Additional Rules by Prof. Scott Kuban
+5 More Email Rules by Prof. Scott Kuban

-7. Ask Don’t Tell.
+7. Ask, Don’t Tell.

-Related to 5 & 6 above, realize that most emails are asking for a favor, so remember to ask nicely.
+- Related to 5 & 6 above, realize that most emails are asking for a favor, so remember to ask nicely.
 All too often, requests are made as statements that can come off as demands or orders.
 I don’t work for you.
 (Emails to an employee may ignore this rule.)

-8. Avoid informality.
+9. Avoid informality.

-When emailing someone that is not your friend, use a more formal and polite tone, and avoid texting shorthand.
+- When emailing someone that is not your friend, use a more formal and polite tone, and avoid texting shorthand.
 Let the professor, boss, potential mentor, sales contact, etc., say “call me <firstname>” (or equivalent) if they want to be more informal.
 You can also take cues from how they sign their email to you.
 If in doubt, formal is always safer than informal.

-9. Remember that email is largely someone else’s to-do list for your life and treat it accordingly.
+11. Remember that email is largely someone else’s to-do list for your life and treat it accordingly.

 Professorial E-mail Sorting (Which Can Be Instructive For Non-Professors) from Deep Work by Prof. Cal Newport